- How is chronic myeloid leukemia treated?

 Targeted therapies for chronic myeloid leukemia

-Still, these drugs have side effects, some of which are discussed below.
-It is also important to know that all TKIs can cause harm to the fetus if taken during pregnancy.
-They can also cause problems when you are taking other drugs.
-That’s why it is important to tell your doctor about any medicines you take, including over-the-counter medicines and supplements, and to check with your doctor before starting any new medicine to be sure it is safe.
+It’s important to know that all TKIs can cause harm to the fetus if taken during pregnancy.
+They can also cause problems when you are taking other drugs or certain foods, like grapefruit or pomegranate.
+Tell your doctor about any medicines you take, including over-the-counter medicines and supplements, and to check with your doctor before starting any new medicine to be sure it’s safe.

 All of these drugs are pills that are taken once a day.

 The TKIs used to treat CML are: